 Sampling for the quantitative component of the study

-randomly people living with HIV ()
+The quantitative component of the study randomly recruited 423 participants: 263 people living with HIV (PLWH) taking ART, and 160 in a community control group (HIV status not known, not currently on ART).

 Eligible HIV patients for the study were those who had been on ART for more than one year.
 A list of eligible patients was compiled for each facility.